 Changing an entire company's sales and commercial behaviours requires time, genuine commitment, and a flexible plan for adjustments that improve results.
 However, a well-thought-out approach with clear initiatives creates a transformation that accelerates growth and powers valuable exits for growing companies—successful transformation results from coordinated efforts to reinforce behaviour change within the sales team and organisation.

 Individual transformation happens when minimal alignment across your functions and teams occurs.
-Perhaps there are opportunities for continual reinforcement, but few people and teams take advantage of them.
+There may be opportunities for continual reinforcement, but few people and teams take advantage of them.
 Only individuals who take large-scale training events seriously are the ones who now reap the benefits of implementing the new sales methodology that their company has chosen to adopt.

 These individuals understood the value of changing behaviours and are now doing the tasks that change the outcome.
 For this reason, success happens at an individual level.
 For example, the sales transformation initiative changes the behaviour of a limited number of sales reps across your company, enabling these individuals with the mindset, sales skills, and capabilities to improve performance.